-IUOE Local 115’s Training Association (IUOE-TA) is a non-profit society that was established in 1965 under the direction of a Joint Board of Trustees, a labour-management partnership whose membership is equally represented by the interests of employees and employers.
+IUOE Local 115’s Training Association (IUOE-TA) is a non-profit society that was established in 1965 under the direction of a Joint Board of Trustees, and is a labour/management partnership whose membership is equally represented by the interests of employees and employers.

 Initially, the Training Association provided skills upgrading and training to Local Union members only.
-Over time the Training Association expanded to provide a diverse array of training to members and non-members alike.
+Over time and due to demand, the Training Association expanded to provide a diverse array of training to members and non-members of IUOE Local 115 alike.

 Quality standards are ensured and maintained through accreditation with the Private Career Training Institutions Agency.
 The IUOE-TA is an Industry Training Authority (ITA) Designated Trainer for the funded programs it delivers, as well as a WorkSafeBC Educational Partner.